30 DIY Home Projects Absolutely Anyone Can Do

 Whether your current faucet has sprung a leak or you’d simply like to update the look to match your décor, you may be able to replace it yourself.
 If your new faucet has the same hole configuration, this will be a snap.
 However, even if you want to switch from a three-hole faucet to a one-hole faucet, you can do it by adding an escutcheon plate that covers two of the holes.

-Begin by shutting off the water (usually via a valve under the sink).
+Begin by shutting off the water, usually done by turning a knob under the sink.
 Loosen the nuts on the faucet and lift it out.
 Then place the new faucet and escutcheon plate if necessary, attach the nuts, and connect the appropriate water lines.
 If you’re using an escutcheon plate, you may need to caulk it.

 10. Build a Shelf